-Today marked a monumental celebration for all of Central Florida as an official groundbreaking ceremony was held for Orlando City Soccer Club’s new Downtown Soccer Stadium.
+Today marked a monumental celebration for all of Central Florida as an official groundbreaking ceremony of a new Downtown Soccer Stadium for Orlando City Soccer Club.

 The state of the art venue will be home to City beginning in the 2016 season.